Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-0.8.0/workflow-client-server.md

 ```

 :::note
 We are `NetworkPipeline.Null`, to the `BeginSend` function.
-This way we say to the driver to use the unreliable pipeline to send our data.
-It is also possible to not specify a pipeline.
+This way we say to the driver to use the unreliable pipeline to send our data. it's also possible to not specify a pipeline.
 :::

 Finally, you need to handle the disconnect case.
 This is pretty straight forward, if you receive a disconnect message you need to reset that connection to a `default(NetworkConnection)`.
 As you might remember, the next time the `Update` loop runs you will clean up after yourself.